-This is a program that introduces young children formally to these ideas and practices and uses Mussar teachings to guide them as they learn and grow.
+The Mussar Institute program formally introduces children to these ideas and practices using Mussar teachings to guide them as they learn and grow.

 Instilling good character and values in children is a sacred duty in which we all believe.
 Family is the primary character-building force in a child’s life but the ideal situation is to have a common message coming to children from both school and family.
 Working together, we can nurture children with good character founded in Jewish values.
 Jewish values for children

 Most importantly, we need to practice the Jewish values that are taught so beautifully in Mussar texts, so that children will learn to incorporate them into their own lives.
 Do you wonder when to begin teaching these values to your children?
 How young is too young?
 The answer is, they are never too young!

 Children learn other values as they grow, but we don’t want to leave their education to chance.
-This is why a Middah of the Month Program for early childhood was created and is now available to early childhood educators.
-This program integrates a new Jewish value each month into your classroom using school activities, family activities, stories, directed discussions and more!
-This curriculum is written to be easily incorporated into individual school programs, pairing middot intentionally with Jewish holidays and festivals.
-This program has been classroom tested at Temple Adat Elohim Early Childhood Center in Thousand Oaks, California since 2010 and has recently been piloted in six schools across the nation.
+This is why the Mussar for Children: Jewish Values for Everyday Living curriculum was created and is now available to early childhood educators.
+This program integrates a Jewish value into the classroom using school activities, family activities, stories, directed discussions, and more.
+The curriculum is written to be easily incorporated into individual school programs, pairing middot with Jewish holidays and festivals.
+This program has been classroom tested at Temple Adat Elohim in Thousand Oaks, California since 2010 and has recently been piloted in six schools across the nation.
 Enthusiastic reviews have resulted in growing numbers adopting this program.
-As a result Jewish Values for Everyday Living: Mussar for Children continues to joyfully touch hundreds of children each year!
+As a result Jewish Values for Everyday Living: Mussar for Children continues to joyfully touch thousands of children from around the country every year.

 All materials and content are copyrighted.